Illinois LPC 178.014415

 At other times, life can be chaotic and overwhelming.
 You are struggling to maintain control, and metaphorically speaking, trying to hold all the balls under water.
 You exert lots of energy in the pursuit of people pleasing or trying to get it right or do everything perfectly, all while lacking a sense of identity and allowing your voice to be stifled.

 Are you questioning your purpose, wondering if there’s more to life than this, and searching for significance?
+If so, integrating story and purpose into your counseling experience could be a good idea.

 "My family and I have been so blessed to have Roslyn walking through our journey with us.
 I personally, have learned about the difficult task of setting healthy boundaries and maintaining them.”